Text-to-Table: A New Way of Information Extraction: Our Method

 \subsubsection{Table Constraint}

 Our method exploits a constraint in the decoding process to ensure that the output sequence represents a well-formulated table.
 Specifically, our method calculates the number of cells in the first row it generates, and then forces the following rows to contain the same number of cells.
-The algorithm of the decoder is shown in Algorithm \ref{alg:constrained_decoding}.